What is a Podcast: How They Work & How to Get Started (2023)

-Imagine saying, “I’ve got a segment that my listeners are going to love.”
+Imagine saying, “I’ve got a segment that my listeners will love.”

-Or, “I’ve got an awesome episode that you’re all going to love.”
+Or, “I’ve got an awesome podcast episode you’ll all love.”

-When it comes to generating recurring revenue, podcasts are a lot like blog posts.
-You can record a podcast segment and use it to promote offers or a brand and fetch in regular income month after month.
+You can record a podcast segment and use it to promote offers or a brand and fetch regular income month after month.

-You can either promote your own services, a subscription-based product, or an affiliate product to your audience.
+You can promote your services, a subscription-based or affiliate product, to your audience.

 Here are some of the ways you can use your podcasts to earn money: